etienne-martin/device-detector-js/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/etienne-martin/device-detector/blob/master/LICENSE) file for details.
+This is a free/libre library under license LGPL v3 or later.